The Danger of High Expectations

-- Something we all have the right, and even obligation, to receive is respect.
+- Something we all have the right, and even the obligation, to receive respect.
 If you give love, you shouldn’t get back indifference and selfishness in return.

-We expect too much because we would be willing to give much more
+We expect too much because we would be willing to give a lot more

 - These words, above all, reflect a lack of empathy towards a heart that gives so much to others and goes without recognition.

-- Maybe you tell yourself things like “I have to learn to love less,” but in reality, what you should be telling yourself is “I have to learn to love myself more.”
+- Maybe you tell yourself things like “I have to learn to love less”.
+In reality, what you should be telling yourself is “I have to learn to love myself more”.

-Loving someone means making room in your heart for the other person by putting them at the center of your universe and constructing your world around them.
+Loving someone means making room in your heart for the other person by putting them at the center of your universe and building your world around them.

 However, we need to avoid these extremes in which we neglect our own needs.
-You can have high expectations for another person, but do not forget to expect the same things of yourself as well:
+You can have high expectations for another person, but don’t forget to expect the same things of yourself as well.

 - Don’t forget to take care of yourself each and every day.
 Don’t prioritize others to the extent that you neglect your own needs.

-- Offer your affection, concern, and care… but expect those things in return.
+- Offer your affection, concern, and care but also expect those things in return.